 GS1 India conducted a technical feasibility study for DGONA to ease their challenge of tracking ammunition in Naval Armament Deports and ships.

-GS1 India's Annual Report of 2020-21 highlights the notable milestones achieved over the past year despite the second wave of the pandemic impacting both human lives and economies.
+GS1 India's Annual Report of 2021-22 highlights the notable milestones accomplished over the past year.